On Thurston's Euler class one conjecture: Introduction

+The norm can be extended to rational points linearly and to real points continuously.
+Up to scaling, Thurston norm is the same as the Gromov's simplicial norm \cite{gabai1983foliations}.
+Thurston norm on $H_2(M)$ and $H_2(M, \partial M)$ naturally defines dual norms on the dual vector spaces $H^2(M)$ and $H^2(M, \partial M)$.

-A two-dimensional foliation of a closed, orientable 3-manifold $M$ is called \textit{taut} if every leaf has a closed transversal, where a transversal is a closed loop that intersects the leaves of the foliation transversely.
-Manifolds admitting taut foliations, have properties similar to hyperbolic 3-manifolds.
-In particular they are \textit{irreducible}, i.e., every embedded sphere in $M$ bounds a solid ball.
-From now on we assume that $M$ is irreducible as well.
-A connected, compact and orientable surface $S \subset M$ is called \textit{incompressible} if it has no compressing disk, where a disk $(D,\partial D) \subset (M,S)$ is compressing if $D \cap S = \partial D$ and $\partial D$ is homotopically non-trivial in $S$.
-In other words an incompressible surface can not be simplified in any obvious way, i.e., surgery along a compressing disk.
-Roussarie and Thurston showed that taut foliations and connected incompressible surfaces inside 3-manifold $M$, have an `efficient intersection property' \cite{roussarie1974plongements}\cite{thurston1972foliations}\cite{thurston1986norm}.
-More precisely, the surface, $S$, can be isotoped to be a leaf or transverse to the foliation except at finitely many points, where in the latter case, the number of tangencies is exactly equal to $|\chi(S)|$.
-One can put this into the algebraic language of the Thurston inequality.
-Let $e(\mathcal{F}) \in H^2(M)$ \footnote{All (co)homologies have coefficients in $\mathbb{R}$, unless otherwise stated.} be the Euler class of the tangent bundle to the foliation.
-For each embedded surface $S$ we have the following inequality for the pairing between homology and cohomology:
+A compact, properly embedded, orientable surface $S \subset M$ with no spheres and disks components is called \emph{incompressible} if it has no compressing disk, where an embedded disk $(D,\partial D) \subset (M,S)$ is \emph{compressing} if $D \cap S = \partial D$ and $\partial D$ is homotopically nontrivial in $S$.
+From now on assume that $M$ is closed and irreducible; see Section \ref{section:euler-class} for manifolds with boundary.
+Roussarie \cite{roussarie1974plongements} and Thurston \cite{thurston1972foliations, thurston1986norm} showed that taut foliations and incompressible surfaces have an `efficient intersection property'.
+More precisely, a connected incompressible surface $S$ can be isotoped so that it is either a leaf of the foliation or is transverse to the foliation except at finitely many points of saddle tangencies.
+In the latter case, the number of tangencies is exactly equal to $|\chi(S)|$ by the Poincar\'{e}--Hopf formula.
+One can put this into the algebraic language of the \emph{Thurston's inequality}.
+Let $e(\mathcal{F}) \in H^2(M)$ be the Euler class of the tangent bundle to the foliation.
+For each embedded, incompressible surface $S$ we have the following inequality for the pairing between the second cohomology and homology groups:

-Thurston defined a natural (semi)norm on the second homology of 3-manifolds, called \textit{Thurston norm} nowadays.
-Define the complexity of a connected, embedded and oriented surface $S$ as $c(S)=\max\{ |\chi(S|),0 \}$.
-If $S$ has multiple components, its complexity is defined as sum of the complexities of its components.
-For $a \in H_2(M)$ the norm of $a$, $x(a)$, is defined as:
+See Section \ref{section:index-sum} for this deduction, due to Thurston.
+Repeating the same argument for the surface $S$ with the opposite orientation implies that

+Moreover, the incompressibility condition is not required for Inequality (\ref{inequality}) since one can replace $S$ by an incompressible surface $S'$ with $[S] = [S']$ and $|\chi(S')| \leq |\chi(S)|$.